 The ACSO is currently accredited through:

 Commission for Florida Law Enforcement Accreditation (CFA).
 Accreditation allows a law enforcement agency to gain professional excellence, community and governmental support, as well as employee confidence in the direction and future of the agency.
 The ACSO received its initial CFA Accreditation in 1997 and was reaccredited for the sixth consecutive time in 2015.
 Since 2012, the ACSO has received the Excelsior Award which is given only to agencies with five consecutive reaccreditations without conditions.
-The next last reaccreditation assessment occurred in December of 2017.
-The ACSO is expected to receive its next Excelsior award in February of 2018.
+The last reaccreditation assessment occurred in December of 2017.
+The ACSO received it's third CFA Excelsior award in February of 2018.

 Florida Corrections Accreditation Commission (FCAC).
 The overall purpose of the FCAC is to improve the delivery of correctional services.
 All aspects of Correctional operations are addressed through the standards, including: Admission, Classification, Housing, Sanitation, Food Services, Personnel Issues, Fiscal Activities, Security, Training, and Medical.
 The ACSO received its initial FCAC Accreditation in 1999 and was reaccredited for the fifth consecutive time in October of 2014, also earning the Excelsior award for Corrections.
 The last assessment was held in August of 2017.
-The ACSO is expected to receive its second Excelsior award in February of 2018.
+The ACSO received it's second FCAC Excelsior award in February of 2018.

 Public Safety Communications Accreditation Program (PSCAP) through the Commission on Accreditation for Law Enforcement Agencies (CALEA).
 The CALEA Public Safety Communications Accreditation Program provides a communications center with a process to systemically review and internally assess its operations and procedures.
 The ACSO Combined Communications Center (CCC) received its initial CALEA PSCAP Accreditation in 2002 and was reaccredited for the fifth consecutive time in March 2017.
 In 2008 and 2011, the CCC received the distinguished "Flagship Award" from CALEA, making it one of only several communication centers throughout the United States who have achieved this status.
 In 2014 and 2017, the CCC received the Gold Standard Award during the accreditation process, the highest level of reaccreditation.